 A complete history and physical must be completed by a licensed practitioner and declared "fit for duty" according to the established deadlines of the program.
 History and Physicals must be dated within one year of admission to the program.
 This includes documentation of "fit for duty," as per nursing program requirements.
-If student experiences any health changes, it is their responsibility to report to the DON or designee.
+If student experiences any health changes while enrolled in the program, the student must report them to the DON or designee.
 Students with restrictions or limitations will not be permitted to attend clinical until written notification of medical clearance is received as per nursing program requirements.